renzora/plugins/readme.md

-# Renzora Plugins
+# Renzora Engine (Rengine) Plugins

-- Plugins are the backbone of Renzora and allow you to create anything you like from user interfaces, menus, scripts and more.
+- Plugins are the backbone of Renzora Engine and allow you to create anything you like from user interfaces, menus, scripts and more.
 To create a plugin you can follow the steps below:

 Template Code
 ```